dabeaz/curio/docs/devel.rst

                    break
                await sock.sendall(data)

-This is exactly what's happening in something like the ``curio.socket`` module.
+This is exactly what's happening in the ``curio.socket`` module.
 It provides a coroutine wrapper around a normal socket and let's you write normal-looking socket code.